IBIC/seed-analysis/README.md

 follow these instructions.

 This script creates a number of recipes based on the number of groups and seeds.
-The number of recipes it has to create is based on:
+The number of recipes it has to create is:

-    seeds * groups + seeds * contrasts
+    (seeds * groups + seeds * contrasts) * 2

 where `contrasts` is:

     seeds^2 - seeds

 So, the time it takes make to prepare rises with the square of groups *and* linearly with the number of seeds.
-As these increase, make might take a while to get ready to be invoked, and might look like it's hanging.
+As these increase, `make` will take more time to get ready to be invoked, and might look like it's hanging.
 Try `make test-contrasts` to see how long it takes to compile.

+The number of recipes is multiplied by two to account for the cluster correction recipes, which are separate from the bse processing.

 *Important*: Do not use a hyphen (`-`) in group, seed, or covariate names.
 Or anywhere, really.
 The system relies in many places on hyphens being used